IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 ## I/O group limitations

 **Note:** I/O group configuration is only supported for use with IBM Spectrum Virtualize family storage systems.

+## Automatic host definition limitations
+- Automatic host definition is only supported for use with IBM Spectrum Virtualize family storage systems.
+- Automatic host definition does not work with I/O groups.
+- Automatic host definition does not work with CSI Topology.
+For more information, see [Configuring for CSI Topology](configuring/configuring_topology.md).